Katie Newton - MSc, UKCP Accredited

 I would initially speak with you for approximately 20 minutes on the telephone after you have made initial contact to discuss your availability, general thoughts and hopes about what counselling could potentially offer you etc.

-I offer an initial free 50 minute consultation for us to discuss what counselling might look like for you and to answer any questions you may have about how therapy could help you.
+Our initial session would be an opportunity for us to discuss what counselling might look like for you and to answer any questions you may have about how therapy could assist you.

-After that, all subsequent sessions would be £40 for a 50 minute session, ideally on a weekly basis.
+After that, all sessions (including initial consulation) are £45 for a 50 minute session, ideally on a weekly basis.

 Payment can be made by cash, cheque or BACS.